s24480/2025-asi/docs/source/index.rst

-.. new_kedro_project documentation master file, created by sphinx-quickstart.
+.. taxi_fare_prediction documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project new_kedro_project's API docs!
+Welcome to project taxi_fare_prediction's API docs!
 =============================================

 .. toctree::